wagtail/wagtail/docs/topics/search/backends.md

 }
 ```

 `INDEX_SETTINGS` is a dictionary used to override the default settings to create the index.
 The default settings are defined inside the `ElasticsearchSearchBackend` class in the module `wagtail/wagtail/search/backends/elasticsearch7.py`.
-Any new key is added, any existing key, if not a dictionary, is replaced with the new value.
-Here's a sample on how to configure the number of shards and setting the Italian LanguageAnalyzer as the default analyzer:
+Any new key is added and any existing key, if not a dictionary, is replaced with the new value.
+Here's a sample of how to configure the number of shards and set the Italian LanguageAnalyzer as the default analyzer:

 ```python
 WAGTAILSEARCH_BACKENDS = {